More events like this...

 How to write well at uni: sentence structure In-Person

-Are you looking to improve your sentence structure for clearer academic writing?
-Join us for "How to Write Well at Uni: Sentence Structure," where you'll refresh your knowledge of grammar and learn...
+Improve your sentence structure for clearer academic writing.
+Join us for "How to Write Well at Uni: Sentence Structure," where you'll refresh your knowledge of grammar and learn how to construct...
 More

 Date: